fustudios/fustudios-docs/fumoney.md

 #### Memberships

 Anyone is able to mint a membership by burning FU Money.
-This automatically gives them the right to distribute game passes and increase their chances of earning experience points.
+This automatically gives them the right to distribute Studio Passes and increase their chances of earning experience points.

 ## [Value Accrual](#value-accrual)